Business Studies is a Key Stage 4 subject that students have the choice to study in Year 10 and 11.

-In Year 11 students study Component Two.
-They explore ideas and plan for a micro-enterprise, create a detailed business plan with projected financial documents and pitch their micro-enterprise activity Dragons Den style and evaluate their performance.
+The current year 11 students are following the BTEC Tech Award Enterprise.
+The students study component three where there learn about promotion and business finance.
+They then sit an external examination.
+They then move onto component two where they explore ideas and plan for a micro-enterprise, create a detailed business plan with projected financial documents and pitch their micro-enterprise activity Dragons Den style and evaluate their performance.
 An excellent way to demonstrate their newly acquired business skills.

 More recently we have enjoyed the generous support of Darren Parker, Director of Transervice Training and business speaker, who has worked closely with Thorns Business Studies students, providing interactive workshops an insight into the haulage and distribution network, even bringing their training lorry on site for the students to experience first-hand and being filmed by the Road Haulage Association during National ‘Love Your Lorry Week’!
 A great day and very informative.